-The goal of this strategy is to enable residents and businesses without the available cash to buy solar projects up-front.
+The goal of this strategy is to enable residents and businesses without the available cash to buy solar and solar + storage projects up-front.
 There are two potential pathways for the City to achieve this:

-- 1) Work with private foundations to create a low-interest source of funding for residential and commercial PACE - 2) Work with private foundations to create a low-interest source of funding for a community solar OBF program
+- 1) Work with private foundations to create a low-interest source of funding for residential and commercial PACE - 2) Work with private foundations and a local water or sanitation utility to create a low-interest source of funding for a community solar OBF program

 It is recommended that the City pursue only one of these two scenarios, to create one main financing method.
 A partnership with a private foundation or bank would allow the City to use a loan loss reserve, as the County did with the emPower program.
-By using its money only to insure its partner against bad loans, rather than providing loans directly, the City can effectively help write many more loans than it would be able to otherwise with its limited funding.
+By using its money only to insure its partner against bad loans, rather than providing loans directly, the City can effectively help write many more loans than it would be able to otherwise with its limited funding, as well as potentially provide a lower rate.

 PACE programs are much more established than solar OBF programs, which have few case studies.
 Given that PACE already exists in the unincorporated Santa Barbara County and the Cities of Lompoc and Santa Barbara, a remodel of the PACE program would be easier than starting an OBF program from scratch.
 Additionally, an expansion of PACE would result in a single City-sponsored program for both solar and energy efficiency financing.
-In comparison, a solar OBF program would likely need to begin as a pilot, and would require coordination with a public agency such as the Goleta Water or Sanitary Districts, since the City does not administer its own utility bill.
-However, OBF programs allow residents and businesses to pay for projects with smaller monthly payments, rather than a larger annual payment, which appeals to many.
+In comparison, a solar OBF program would likely need to begin as a pilot and would require coordination with a public agency such as the Goleta Water or Sanitary Districts, since the City does not administer its own utility bill.
+However, OBF programs allow residents and businesses to pay for projects with smaller monthly payments, rather than a larger annual payment, a financing arrangement which appeals to many.

-Action Plan - Project 2020 1.
-Assign OBF staff lead Contact managers of existing OBF programs to gather advice and best practices Explore OBF programs not operated by IOUs, focusing on regulatory and legal requirements for running OBF on non- electricity bills such as waste and water Work with Finance Department to investigate ability to replicate loan loss reserve used in County emPower program 5.
-Conduct outreach to available funding partners Decide upon a funding partner and program structure regarding whether to use traditional or non-profit capital 7.
+1. Assign OBF staff lead

+2. Contact managers of existing OBF programs to gather advice and best practices 3.
+Explore OBF programs not operated by IOUs, focusing on regulatory and legal requirements for running OBF on non-electricity bills such as waste and water 4.
+Work with Finance Department to investigate ability to replicate loan loss reserve used in County emPower program 5.
+Conduct outreach to available funding partners 6.
+Decide upon a funding partner and program structure regarding whether to use traditional or non-profit capital 7.
 Conduct outreach to residents and businesses neighboring the project to educate them about the need for solar development in that area 8.
 Establish most important program components for the county's needs, such as technology eligibility (e.g. solar PV, solar thermal, etc.) and amount of focus on low-income customer segments 2021 9.
-Conduct community outreach to gather feedback on program design and iterate upon it 10.
-Work with 3 rd party funding partner and program manager to design parameters of a pilot 11.
-Work with either Water or Sanitary districts to establish process for including charges on water or waste bill 12.
-Launch pilot program 2022 13.
-Adjust program based on pilot results 14.
-Launch full program
+Conduct community outreach to gather feedback on program design and iterate upon it 10 Work with 3rd party funding partner and program manager to design parameters of a pilot 11 Work with either Water or Sanitary districts to establish process for including charges on water or waste bill 12 2.
+Launch pilot program 2022 13 Adjust program based on pilot results 14 I. Launch full program

-Year 1 and 2:

-Sustainability Manager: 75 hours/year

-Sustainability Analyst: 125 hours/year

-ETE Desition Proceedarum External Consulting: 400 hours/year

-FTE Position Breakdown Continuing:

-Sustainability Manager: 25 hours/year

-Sustainability Analyst: 75 hours/year

-External Consulting: 100 hours/year

-Estimated Annual Staffing Cost (Years 1-2) \$30,000

-Estimated Annual Staffing Cost (Continuing) \$10,000

-Estimated Annual Capital Cost \$0

-2030 Annual Electricity Impact 3.1 GWh (~1100 households)
+Sustainability Coordinator: 20 hours/year Assistant Sustainability Coordinator: 40 hours/year Civic Spark Fellow: 20 hours/year Planning and Environmental Review Director: 20 hours/year Outsourced Consultant: 100 hours/year Estimated Annual Staffing Cost Years 1-2: \$30,000 Estimatea Annual Staffing Cost Continuing: \$5,000 Estimated Annual Capital and Years 1-2: \$20,000 Consulting Costs Continuing: \$5,000 2030 Annual Electricity Impact 3.1 GWh (~1,100 households)